Evgurov/CV_final_project/README.md

 Validation of the machine learning approach on the LHCb use case

-*Made by Tigran Ramazyan, Daniil Sobolev, Evgeny Gurov*
+*Contributors: Tigran Ramazyan, Daniil Sobolev, Evgeny Gurov*